Eligible Borrowers

 • The City must provide documentation of the street assessments currently in effect, any proposed adjustments, and evidence of the process followed to create the district and set annual assessments.

-• Assessment revenue must be set to generate net revenues to cover debt service by a factor of 1.25.
+• Rates and charges must be set to generate net revenues to cover debt service by a factor of 1.25

 Judgement